open-covid-19/data/README.md

 | You can also check out the great work of [@quixote79](https://github.com/quixote79), [a MapBox-powered interactive map site][13]: [![](https://i.imgur.com/nFwxJId.png)][13] | Experience [clean, clear graphs with smooth animations][15] thanks to the work of [@jmullo](https://github.com/jmullo): [![](https://i.imgur.com/xdCzsUO.png)][15] |
 | Become an armchair epidemiologist with the [COVID-19 timeline simulation tool][19] built by [@LeviticusMB](https://github.com/LeviticusMB): [![](https://i.imgur.com/4iWaP7E.png)][19] | Whether you want an interactive map, compare stats or look at charts, [@saadmas](https://github.com/saadmas) has you covered with a [COVID-19 Daily Tracking site][20]: [![](https://i.imgur.com/rAJvLSI.png)][20] |
 | Compare per-million data at [Omnimodel][21] thanks to [@OmarJay1](https://github.com/OmarJay1): [![](https://i.imgur.com/RG7ZKXp.png)][21] |  |

-If you are using this data, feel free to open an issue and let us know so we can give a call-out to your project here.

 ## Use the data